MartinBlackburn/responsive-nav/README.md

 The navigation will also move some items to a dropdown when they don't fit onto the nav, and move them back again when they do.

+Feel free to use this in any of your own projects (commercial or not), just be kind and link back here, or my site :)

 ##Usage instructions

 1. Add the jQuery Library: